timhealey3/RPG-Survival/README.md

 Boss <Enemy>: Same as enemy but sprite is bigger and better stats

 Map <tiles>: The map is compromised of tiles.
-Player cannot walk through water or trees.
-But can on grass and cobblestone.
+Player can walk on map consisting of grass and cobblestone tiles.